hugojosefson/minecraft-worldrescue/README.md

 - [x] Update according to new APIs, so it compiles.
 - [x] `java -jar WorldRebuild.jar` should output the version and some instructions.
 - [x] `java -jar WorldRebuild.jar --version` should output the version.
-- [ ] Refactor a little, to acquaint myself with the code.
+- [x] Refactor a little, to acquaint myself with the code.
+- [ ] Upgrade implementations with Java 8 and Apache Commons libs.
 - [ ] Make sure it works in an up-to-date Bukkit, Spigot and Paper server.
 - [ ] Attempt to contact the original author *tobynextdoor*, to present my findings.